volcengine/terraform-provider-volcengine/website/docs/r/rds_mysql_instance.html.markdown

     * `temp_modify_start_time` - Temporary upgrade start time.
 * `create_time` - The create time of the RDS instance.
 * `data_sync_mode` - Data synchronization mode.
+* `db_proxy_status` - The running status of the proxy instance.
+This parameter is returned only when the database proxy is enabled.
+Values:
+Creating: The proxy is being started.
+Running: The proxy is running.
+Shutdown: The proxy is closed.
+Deleting: The proxy is being closed.
 * `endpoints` - The endpoint info of the RDS instance.
     * `addresses` - Address list.
         * `dns_visibility` - DNS Visibility.